 Apply to the Pardee RAND Graduate School

 Thank you for your interest in applying to the Ph.D. program at the Pardee RAND Graduate School.
-The application period for the entering cohort of fall 2014 began August 30, 2013.
-The application deadline for all candidates is January 9, 2014.
-All applications and supporting components must be received on or before this date.
+The application period for the entering cohort of fall 2014 began August 30, 2013, and is now closed.
+All applications and supporting components must have been received on or before this date.

 The Application Process